- 2 fennel bulbs

 - 50g lamb's lettuce

 3. Pop the cashews into a small food processor or blender.
 Slide in the chopped garlic.
 Add the mint and parsley leaves.
 Grate in the lemon zest and squeeze in the juice.
-Pour in 2 tbsp oil and sprinkle in a pinch of salt and pepper.
+Pour in 2 tbsp olive oil and sprinkle in a pinch of salt and pepper.
 Blend into a pesto.
 No food processor or blender?
 Finely chop all the ingredients then grind them together in a pestle and mortar, or chop everything together as finely as you can.
 The pesto will still be delicious if it’s a little chunky.

 4. Return the empty frying pan to a medium-high heat.
 Pour in 1 tbsp oil.
 Slide in the sliced fennel.
 Add a pinch of salt and pepper and cook for 10-12 mins, turning occasionally, till caramelised.